The Science of Sleep in Schizophrenia

 The main herbal remedies usually contain a mix of valerian root, wild lettuce, hops and passion flower.
 Again their effectiveness in treating either chronic or acute sleeplessness in schizophrenia is yet to be studied however they may be effective for some and not for others.

-Remember where all medications are concerned the best advice is to discuss the issue with your psychiatrist or Community Psychiatric Nurse who will be able to assess your condition and provide you with the most appropriate treatment that promotes your recovery and well being at any particular time.
+Remember where all medications are concerned the best thing to do is to discuss the issue with your psychiatrist or Community Psychiatric Nurse who will be able to assess your condition and provide you with the most appropriate treatment that promotes your recovery and well being at any particular time.

 Author: Rob Foster, February 2017